ronpastore/pyfractals/README.md

 pyfractals
 ==========

-A tool for generating fractal images, creating animations and distributing frame creation across multiple machines or processess.
+A tool for generating fractal images, creating animations and distributing frame creation across multiple machines or processes.
 NOTE: Currently only supports mandelbrot fractals.

 Examples